 Why Flying Termite Control Starts With an Inspection

-Signs of a subterranean termite infestation include swarms of winged reproductives in the spring, summer, or fall, the presence of shelter tubes, and evidence of tunneling in wood.
+Signs of a subterranean termite infestation include swarms of winged reproductives in the Summer, summer, or fall, the presence of shelter tubes, and evidence of tunneling in wood.
 Each of these indicators tells a trained professional where activity may be concentrated and how far it has progressed.

 Finding live termites foraging within wood is a sure sign of an active infestation.
 An inspection covers accessible wood, foundation walls, and attic areas for these confirming signs throughout your home’s structure.
 Rowland Pest Management currently performs 100 termite inspections per year for homeowners and contractors handling additions or plumbing work across Orlando, Daytona Beach, Kissimmee, and surrounding communities.